malrase/malrase.github.io/source/_posts/2014-06-26-the-anniversary-question.markdown

 Jump to 2013 – three and a half years into our partnership and things get much better for same-sex couples, but also a little more complex for us.

-Although we had been introducing ourselves as "married," that wasn't strictly true.
+For those three and a half years, although we had been introducing ourselves as "married," that wasn't strictly true.
 We were "civil partnershipped"... but that doesn't have quite the same ring to it.
-The distinction between the two is pretty important.
+Socially, it's a lot easier (and less of a mouthful) to say "married."
+Legally, however, the distinction between the two is pretty important.
 Despite civil partnerships offering all the same rights to same-sex couples *in the UK*, internationally it's a different story.

 The United States federal government did not recognise civil partnerships from other countries.
 As immigration is federal, I couldn't base my US visa off my partnership with Hampton.
-This was a key point that a lot of people didn't understand.
+This was a key point that a lot of people didn't quite realise.
 They would often ask why we didn't just get married in, say, Massachusetts and apply off that – well, the federal immigration service didn't care about what a random state decided to legalise, so it wouldn't have made any difference to us.

-So, instead of being on a marriage-based visa, I was in the US on a work-based visa (the [H1B](http://en.wikipedia.org/wiki/H-1B_visa) for visa nerds), and if I left my job I would have had to leave the US.
+Instead of being on a marriage-based visa, I was in the US on a work-based visa (the [H1B](http://en.wikipedia.org/wiki/H-1B_visa) for visa nerds), and if I left my job I would have had to leave the US.

 In early Summer 2013, a few things happened at the same time.
 Firstly, in the UK there was a vote in Parliament and it became clear that [same-sex marriage would become a reality in the near future](http://en.wikipedia.org/wiki/Marriage_(Same_Sex_Couples\)_Act_2013).
 Part of this would mean that couples who were in civil partnerships (like us) would be able to "upgrade" to marriage.